5

 $\begingroup$

-The main difference is that for the GR we have a background independent formulation, so we can write an equation that is explicitly invariant under diffeomorphism, without referring to a particular solution.
-For the superstring theory the situation is different.
-Usually we start with a background (i.e. a solution) and then compute what quantum gravity is suppose to compute for that solution.
-In the case of asymptotically flat solutions it computes S-matrix, and for asymptotically AdS it computes correlation functions for the CFT that lives in the boundary.
-So it is because we do not have a background independent formulation for the superstring that we do not have a manifest covariant formulation, since generally a solution breaks spontaneously the diffeomorphism.
+The main difference is that for GR we have a background independent formulation, so we can write an equation that is explicitly invariant under diffeomorphism, without referring to a particular solution.
+For the superstring theory, the situation is different.
+Usually, we start with a background (i.e. a solution) and then compute what quantum gravity is supposed to compute for that solution.
+In the case of asymptotically flat solutions, it computes the S-matrix, and for asymptotically AdS, it computes correlation functions for the CFT that lives at the boundary.
+So, because we do not have a background independent formulation for the superstring, we do not have a manifest covariant formulation.
+Generally, a solution spontaneously breaks the diffeomorphism.

-For low energy approximation, so restricting to space times that are nice and flat for small distances, these gauge symmetries for the massive states does not enter and the GR is a good approximation.
-The challenge in formulate the string theory in a background independent way is that we don't understand very well situations in which these others gauge symmetries enters in the game.
+For low energy approximation, so restricting to spacetimes that are nice and flat for small distances, these gauge symmetries for the massive states does not enter and the GR is a good approximation.
+The challenge in formulating the string theory in a background-independent way is that we don't understand these others gauge symmetries.

 $\endgroup$